Altrincham: Landmarks and attractions

 Of the 21 conservation areas in Trafford, ten are in Altrincham: The Downs, The Devisdale, Bowdon, Ashley Heath, Goose Green, Old Market Place, Sandiway, George Street, the Linotype Housing Estate and Stamford New Road.
 On the town's outskirts is the 18th-century Dunham Massey Hall, surrounded by its 250 acre deer park, both now owned by the National Trust.
 The hall is early Georgian in style, and along with its stables and carriage house, is a Grade I listed building.

 Royd House was built between 1914 and 1916, by local architect Edgar Wood, as his own residence.
 It has a flat concrete roof, a concave façade, and is faced in Portland red stone and Lancashire brick.
 It is regarded as one of the most advanced examples of early 20th-century domestic architecture, and is referenced in architectural digests.
 It has been a Grade I listed building since 1975, one of six such buildings in Trafford.
 The Grade II listed clock outside the main transport interchange was built in 1880.

 The 16 acre Stamford Park was designed by landscape gardener John Shaw.
 It opened to the public in 1880, as a sports park with areas for cricket and football.
 The land was donated by George Grey, the 7th Earl of Stamford, and is now owned and run by Trafford Council.
 The park is listed as Grade II on the Register of Parks and Gardens of Special Historic Interest in England, and has won a bronze award from the Greenspace award scheme.

-John Leigh Park, located in the area of Oldfield Brow, was the site of Oldfield Hall until 1917 when it fell into disrepair after being purchased by the Earl of Stamford.
-That year Mr John Leigh purchased the land from the widowed Countess of Stamford and gifted it to the local council to be used as a park for soldiers and workers.
-The park was named 'John Leigh Park' and opened on 22 July 1917.
+A more recent addition to Altrincham's public art is Bee-bop-a-raver, a five-foot bee sculpture created by Stretford-based artist Caroline Daly.
+Installed in December 2018, in front of the Myerson Solicitors office on Grosvenor Road, the sculpture draws inspiration from Manchester's vibrant music scene of the 1980s and 1990s.
+It formed part of the wider "Bee in the City" initiative that ran between July and September 2018, celebrating the city-region's cultural and industrial heritage through individually designed bee sculptures.